Easyskillup/data-structures-java/Readme.md

 ### Hash based DS

 Uses a hash function to convert a key into an index of an array, allows fast access, insertions, deletions

+## Sorting Algorithms

+Sorting allows us to order data in either ascending or descending manner

+### Bubble Sort

+- Repeatedly compare adjacent elements
+- Swap them if they are in the wrong order
+- Each pass `bubbles` the largest element at the end
+- Reduce the range and repeat the process till no more comparison is needed

+### Selection Sort
+- Find the smallest element in the array

+### Quick Sort
+- Divide and conquer algorithm
+- Choose a pivot element(last element in the array)
+- Rearrange the elements such that
+  - elements smaller than pivot are placed before pivot
+  - elements greater that pivot are placed after pivot

+## Searching Algorithms